 - Obtained default against general contractor and favorably settling claims on behalf of subcontractor in construction dispute concerning residential subdivision in southern New Hampshire

-- Defended a putative class action under the federal Telephone Consumer Protection Act, resulting in a favorable settlement and dismissal with prejudice
+- Defense of putative class actions under the federal Telephone Consumer Protection Act, resulting in favorable settlements and dismissals with prejudice

 - Defended individual charged with federal tax obstruction in multi-defendant federal criminal tax evasion prosecution, resulting in favorable plea agreement and sentence of home detention